notvictorl/notvictorl.github.io/content/projects/c to verilog.md

 > I am still drafting this and could be one of my hardest projects so who knows how this goes.
 > For now it is my thoughts alone and how far I am taking the project.

+> "If I wrote my code in something like C++, I would still be writing code."
+> — Shane from *Stuff Made Here*

 So, I want to build a C to HDL tool or high-level synthesis in general, but designing one proves to be much harder than anticipated.

 I was thinking of maybe switching to programming this in OCaml as I am most familiar with designing a compiler in that currently from CMSC330.